mozilla/cargo-vet/book/src/motivation.md

 and project share the same level of risk tolerance, but there is a lot of common ground, and substantial room for improvement beyond no sharing at all.

-### Design

-The core idea behind `cargo vet` is that teams perform these relatively-cheap audits, document them in a structured way, and make that information available to others.
-The more people that participate, the more likely each developer is to find that a new import has already been audited, and the less total work there is for everyone.

-To remain lightweight, `cargo vet` does not introduce its own mechanisms for identity, integrity, and history.
-Audits and trusted parties are recorded in a flat file in the project repository, and are thus subject to the same access controls and record-keeping as the rest of the project.
-No extra work is required to make an open-source projects audits available to others, since others can simply reference the file directly from the public repository.
-Closed-source projects, by contrast, will need to push a copy of their audit file to a known public location if they wish to make it available to others.

-The means of discovering other participants is expected to change over time as adoption grows.
-Early on, parties can simply coordinate directly, and look to each other's lists of trusted sources for inspiration.
-As the numbers grow, it may be helpful to develop a centralized directory.
-Eventually, it may make sense to integrate this information directly with crates.io.

-Audit sharing is a key force-multiplier behind `cargo vet`, but it is not essential.
-You can of course decline to import any external audit sets, and either perform all the audits yourself or add them to your allow-list and only audit updates.
-This second approach can be a useful low-effort way to protect a mature projects from future supply-chain attacks.
-By simply enforcing that any future imports are differentially audited, you can reliably prevent future attacks while deferring verification against past compromise (which may be a larger undertaking).

 ## Footnotes